German Cockroach Elimination in NYC

 Why do you recommend two visits if one treatment is strong?

-Answer: In multi-unit buildings, elimination is not just about killing visible roaches.
+Answer: In multi-unit buildings, control is not just about killing visible roaches.
 The second visit allows us to evaluate migration patterns, confirm developmental disruption, and detect whether cockroaches are originating from neighboring apartments.

 How do you know if cockroaches are coming from another apartment?